-October 29, 2025 | JacobiJournal.com – Gujarat insurance fraud investigators have reopened a decade-old fatal car crash after uncovering what authorities describe as a ₹25 crore (≈ $3 million USD) insurance scam.
-Officials say the case, centered in Gujarat, exposes a coordinated effort to falsify accident reports and life-insurance records.
+October 29, 2025 | JacobiJournal.com– Gujarat insurance fraud investigators have reopened a decade-old fatal car crash after uncovering what authorities describe as a ₹25 crore (≈ $3 million USD) insurance scam.
+The case, centered in Gujarat, reveals a coordinated effort to manipulate accident reports and life-insurance records, raising serious concerns about long-standing vulnerabilities in the region’s claims verification process.
+Officials say the discovery highlights how complex insurance fraud schemes can remain undetected for years, particularly when documentation is falsified and regulatory oversight is limited.

 Crash Reclassified After Forensic Review